tarndt/usbd/README.md

   -objstore-objsize value
     	Size of remote objects (ex.
 32 MiB, 1 GiB) (default 64 MiB) -objstore-diskcache value
-    	Amount of disk for caching remote objects (0 implies fullbacking or ex.
-100 MiB, 20 GiB)
+    	Amount of disk for caching remote objects (0 implies local fullbacking/caching or ex.
+100 MiB, 20 GiB) -objstore-persistcache
+    	Should the local cache be persistent or deleted on device shutdown

   -objstore-aeskey string
     	If AES is enabled; AES key to use to encrypt remote objects (if absent a key is generated and saved to ./key.aes, otherwise use: key:<value>, file:<path>, env:<varname>